jstg004/blockchain_research/blockchain_notes00.md

 #### bitcoin

-* bitcoin builds a decentralized currency system by combingin the state transition system with a consensus system
+* bitcoin builds a decentralized currency system by combining the state transition system with a consensus system
   * this ensures that everyone agrees on the order of transactions
   * requires nodes in the network to continuously attempt to produce packages